 My attitude changed when we had the opportunity to hire an architect ourselves for a major conversion from a garage to an office.

-We had conversations with inspired architects and delved into what we considered beautiful enough to want for our own building.
+We had conversations with inspired and inspiring architects and delved into what we considered beautiful enough to want for our own building.

 Response to modernist architecture

 An important characteristic of postmodern architecture is its use of free forms, imaginative details, and historical references.
 Postmodernists attach great importance to continuity, so they explicitly link up with past architectural styles.

 Modernist Ludwig Mies van der Rohe introduced the statement “Less is more”.
 Postmodernist Robert Venturi rephrased this as “Less is a bore”.